 Let’s take a look at some practical examples of the palette knife in action:

-Ken Knight is an Australian impressionist painter who makes use of very large brushes and palette knifes and paints in a very fast manner.
+Ken Knight is an Australian impressionist painter who makes use of very large brushes and palette knives and paints in a very fast manner.

-As you can see in his painting above, Keanes Point, he uses sharp and short strokes of the palette knife to draw your attention to the focal point which appears to be slightly left of centre from a viewer's perspective.
+As you can see from his paintings on his website here, he uses sharp and short strokes of the palette knife to draw your attention to the focal point which appears to be slightly left of centre from a viewer’s perspective.
 These palette knife strokes contrast against the long and relatively soft brushwork in the rest of the painting.

 I am a big fan of Colley Whisson and the Whisson family in general.
 They are a family of painters with a great talent for painting landscapes.